Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/aws_cli.rst

 Create AWS role with AWS CLI
 ############################

-1. Intsall AWS CLI (see instructions `here <https://aws.amazon.com/cli/>`_).
+1. Install AWS CLI (see instructions `here <https://aws.amazon.com/cli/>`_).

-2. Protect your role by creating a hard to guess password that will be used to authenticate Lightning (You will need to pass it to Lightning for authnetication).
+2. Protect your role by creating a hard to guess password that will be used to authenticate Lightning (You will need to pass it to Lightning for authentication).
 In our example we will use `dummy`.

 3. Create a role called `lightning-cloud` using the following command (replace <YOUR-HARD-TO-GUESS-PASSWORD> with your own):